wojtekka/rpi-zero-proto/README.md

 ## License

 The schematic and PCB layout are released into public domain.
+I'd love nothing more than to see it sold on [eBay](https://ebay.com) or [AliExpress](https://aliexpress.com) $0.99 for 5pcs.

 The project uses modified KiCAD footprints licensed under CC-BY-SA 4.0.